Cade-Bray/Embedded-System-Architecture/Module-2/Notes/Notes from the quiz.md

 These are notes derived from take the quiz.
-I got 100% of the quiz but I noticed that some of the information wasn't found in the textbook so I wanted to aggregate it here to be searched.
+I got 100% of the quiz, but I noticed that some of the information wasn't found in the textbook, so I wanted to aggregate it here to be searched.

 - Which of the following has a set of instruction codes which, when sent, activate some of their pins that are connected to a mechanical arm controller or a motor directly?
 	- Microcontroller
-	- This was in the textbook obviously.
+	- This was in the textbook, obviously.
 We're working with them.
 	- Microcontrollers are usually processors with hardware control features.
 They have a set of instruction codes which, when sent, activate some of their pins that are connected to a mechanical arm controller or a motor directly.

 - True or false: Embedded systems are contributing to a safer system of driving.